Mashburn Well Drilling, Inc.

-Goulds Pumps manufactures water pumps and wastewater pumps for residential and commercial water systems and applicaitons.
-The trusted Goulds Pumps name can be found on a full range of gould pump products.
-Gould Pumps is a global leader in pumps for the water technologies and industrial markets, producing the world’s leading line of residential water well pumps.
-The Gould Pumps product portfolio includes submersible water pumps, well pumps, sewage pumps, jet pumps, sump pumps, effluent pumps and cenrifugal pumps.
-Gould Pumps continues to lead its market segments through the introduction of innovative and energy efficient products designed to meet the vital needs of people and industries around the globe.
+Goulds Pumps manufactures water pumps and wastewater pumps for residential and commercial water systems and applications.
+The trusted Goulds Pumps name can be found on a full range of pump products.
+Goulds Pumps is a global leader in pumps for the water technologies and industrial markets, producing the world’s leading line of residential water well pumps.
+The Goulds Pumps product portfolio includes submersible water pumps, well pumps, sewage pumps, jet pumps, sump pumps, effluent pumps and centrifugal pumps.
+Goulds Pumps continues to lead its market segments through the introduction of innovative and energy efficient products designed to meet the vital needs of people and industries around the globe.

 Well Pump Installation

 The well pump, or water pump, is the heart of the system.
 It is what pumps water upward and into the household or designated water system.
 Well pumps rely on centrifugal force in order to force water upward.
 Spinning rotors, known as impellers, create a vacuum that forces water upward through the well casing and into the distribution system.
 The type of pump required for a well system would depend on the depth of the well and the amount of water required for the household.

 Geothermal energy is heat energy generated and stored in the Earth.
 Thermal energy is the energy that determines the temperature of matter.

 Geothermal drilling is the process of creating boreholes in the earth to extract the earth’s heat.

 You can read more about this process on our Geothermal Drilling page!

 Once installed, the loop in a Geothermal system remains out of sight beneath the Earth’s surface while it works unobtrusively to tap the heating and cooling nature provides.